Key Takeaways:

 What influences the price of the call option?

-Many factors influence the price of the call option, the strike price and the market price being important factors.
+Many factors influence the price of the call option, with the strike price and the market price being important.

 Political events that cause uncertainty and volatility in the market may push up the price of these options.